fsharp/fslang-design/archived/FS-1049-nested-record-field--copy-and-update-expression.md

 let anotherPerson = { person with A.S.N = "1" }
 ````

-Multiple fields with differing levels of nesting can be updated within the same expersssion.
+Multiple fields with differing levels of nesting can be updated within the same expression.

 ````fsharp
 let anotherPerson = { person with A.S.N = "1"; Age = 1; }